pimbrouwers/Danom/README.md

 ![net6.0](https://img.shields.io/badge/net-6.0-blue.svg)
 ![netstandard2.1](https://img.shields.io/badge/netstandard-2.1-blue.svg)

-Option and Result types for C# to simplify functional programming.
+Option, Result and Choice types for C# to simplify functional programming.

 </div>

 ---

-Danom provides Option and Result types for C#, inspired by F#.
+Danom provides Option, Result and Choice types for C#, inspired by F#.
 It’s designed to be easy to use, efficient, and compatible with existing C# codebases.
 These types offer a type-safe way to represent nullable values and expected errors, while also supporting a fluent API (e.g., map, bind) for chaining operations and value transformations.

 ---